JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7966 days**.

-And here is a just a random fact -  **A female ferret can die if she goes into heat and cannot find a mate**.
+And here is a just a random fact -  **Apple seeds are poisonous as they contain a cyanide compound**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)